Corporate Governance

 Outline of the Governance System

 The Company adopts the system of a company with Audit & Supervisory Board Members and has made rigorous legal audits by Audit & Supervisory Board Members the basis of compliance management.
-The primary management structures (meeting bodies) are: The Board of Directors comprised of 8 members (five men, three women; seven Japanese nationals, one foreign national) including five Independent Outside Directors; the Audit & Supervisory Board comprised of four members (three men, one woman; four Japanese nationals) including two Outside Audit & Supervisory Board Members; Management Committee headed by the President and CEO and comprised of standing Directors and Senior Managing Officers.
+The primary management structures (meeting bodies) are: The Board of Directors comprised of 6 members (five men, one woman; six Japanese nationals) including three Independent Outside Directors; the Audit & Supervisory Board comprised of four members (three men, one woman; four Japanese nationals) including two Outside Audit & Supervisory Board Members; Management Committee headed by the President and CEO and comprised of the President and CEO and directors and Group Executive Officers appointed by the President and CEO.
 The Company is working to enhance the diversity of each of the meeting bodies.
-In addition, the Company adopts a mandatory executive officer system to provide for mutual partnership between decision-making and oversight (governance) with business execution and to clarify the operating responsibilities of Directors.
+In addition, the Company has appointed seven Group Executive Officers.
+Along with the two Executive Directors, they are positioned directly under the President and CEO as Management Officers (five members) or Business Officers (four members).
+This structure enables the Company to execute key functional strategies—such as Product & Supply Chain Strategy, Management Strategy, Finance Strategy, Human Resources & Sustainability Strategy, and Brand Strategy— on a global and cross-division basis, thereby establishing a more efficient and advanced management foundation and driving business growth.

 The Board of Directors makes decisions on matters (management objectives and important business-execution strategies such as the management strategy) prescribed in laws and regulations, the articles of incorporation, and the “Board of Directors Rules” based on its authority to supervise the execution of duties of directors and managing officers.
 The Board of Directors actively elicits the opinions of Outside Directors and Audit & Supervisory Board Members, and the supervisory function of the Board of Directors has been further strengthened by having an Independent Outside Director serve as Chairman of the Board from March 2023.
 Further, apart from Board meetings, we hold a meeting on future strategies biannually to eliminate information asymmetry among Directors and Audit & Supervisory Board Members and for them to discuss the Group’s management issues and strategies from a medium- to long-term viewpoint.
 Also, in addition to the Voluntary Nominating and Remuneration Committees chaired by and with a majority consisting of Independent Outside Directors, we established the Governance Committee as an advisory panel to the Board of Directors.
 The Governance Committee is headed by an Independent Outside Director and is comprised of a majority of Outside Directors and Audit & Supervisory Board Members.